 MyLife is Whiddon’s award-winning model of care that puts relationships at the heart of great care.

 Our care philosophy has always been based on a belief that personal growth and meaningful activity is possible for everyone.
-Research and experience tells us that meaningful day-to-day relationships between residents and our team members are at the heart of great care.
+Research and experience tells us that meaningful day-to-day relationships between residents and our team members are at the heart of great care and a way to building strong relationships with residents and clients.
+This is the essence of relationship based care.

-All Whiddon care staff are trained through a specific MyLife training program which equips our team with the skills, new techniques and approaches to deliver relationship based care.
+All Whiddon employees are trained through a specific MyLife training program which equips our team with the skills, new techniques and approaches to provide relationship based care.
+Our goal is to ensure our care workers are building relationships that are meaningful with our residents.

-Stronger relationships between residents, clients and the team who care for them
+Stronger relationships between residents, clients and the team who are caring for them

 Greater involvement for family members and stronger relationships with the care team